Liu Haichan, a Taoist immortal

-However, beyond its different and almost endless formulations, the Way of the Golden Elixir is characterized by a foundation in the doctrinal principles set out in the founding texts of Taoism — especially the Daode jing (Book of the Way and Its Virtue) — concerning the relation between the Dao and the world.
-The cosmos as we know it is the last stage in a series of transformations from Non-Being (wu) to Unity (yi), duality (Yin and Yang), and finally multiplicity (wanwu, the "ten thousand things").
+Yet, beyond its different and almost endless formulations, the Way of the Golden Elixir is characterized by a foundation in the doctrinal principles set out in the main texts of Taoism — especially the Daode jing (Book of the Way and Its Virtue) — concerning the relation between the Dao and the world.
+The cosmos as we know it is seen as the last stage in a series of transformations from Non-Being (wu) to Unity (yi), duality (Yin and Yang), and finally multiplicity (wanwu, the "ten thousand things").
 The alchemist intends to trace this process backwards—from the "ten thousand things" to the Dao.
-The practice should be performed under the close supervision of a master, who provides the "oral instructions" (koujue) necessary to understand the processes that adepts perform with minerals and metals, or undergo within themselves.
+The practice should be performed under the close supervision of a master, who provides the "oral instructions" (koujue) necessary to understand the processes that one performs with minerals and metals, or undergoes within oneself.

 Innerly nourish yourself, serene and quiescent in Empty Non-Being.
 Going back to the fundament conceal your light, and innerly illuminate your body.

 (The Seal of the Unity of the Three)

 While the Tang (7th-10th centuries) period has been called the "golden age" of Waidan, it also marked the stage of transition to Neidan.
 Among the forerunners of Neidan is the Shangqing (Highest Clarity) tradition of Taoism.
-Based on revelations of the late 4th century, this school attributed particular importance to meditation, but also included the compounding of elixirs among its practices.
-Its scriptures display the earliest traces of the interiorizazion of alchemy.
-Among the texts used in this school is the Huangting jing (Scripture of the Yellow Court), a meditation manual often quoted in later Neidan texts.
+Based on revelations that occurred in the 4th century, this school attributes particular importance to meditation, but also includes the compounding of elixirs among its practices; and in this context, it displays the earliest traces of the interiorizazion of alchemy.
+Among the texts used by Shangqing is the Huangting jing (Scripture of the Yellow Court), a meditation manual often quoted in later Neidan texts.